Pyrenean desman: Description

 The desman's body is covered in dark, brownish fur, with the exception of its tail and nose.
 The nose is black and is covered in vibrissae (facial hairs), which it uses to feel the movement of prey as it sticks its nose into mud or crevices while searching for food.
 The Pyrenean desman can live at least 3.5 years.
 The animals are mostly nocturnal, and eat small invertebrates, mostly aquatic macroinvertebrates.
 They breed up to three times a year, with the period of gestation lasting around thirty days.

 Three to four young are born in each litter.
-The males have a slightly larger territory than the female.
+The males have a slightly larger territory than the females.
 Both males and females scent mark.
 They are thought to be aggressive towards other adult members of the species.